Back to all posts

 Online reviews are your best friend when vetting a new massage studio.
 Check out what people are saying on Google, Yelp, and other review sites.
 Look past the star rating and read the actual comments.
 Are clients raving about the clean, calming atmosphere?
 Do they mention specific therapists by name for their incredible skill?
 Look for patterns in the feedback.
 Consistent praise for professionalism, punctuality, and effective treatments is a great sign that you’ve found a winner.
 Vague or overly negative reviews, especially about cleanliness or conduct, are a clear signal to keep looking elsewhere for your relaxation needs.

-Look for Specialized Training
+Check for Specialized Training and Certifications

 Not all massages are created equal, and neither are massage therapists.
 If you’re looking for something specific, like prenatal massage or intense deep tissue work, find a therapist who specializes in that area.
 Many therapists pursue advanced certifications to master specific techniques.
 For example, if you want a truly deep and consistent pressure, you might look for someone trained in Ashiatsu Deepfeet Bar Therapy, a unique modality where the therapist uses their feet to deliver the massage.
 A studio that invests in specialized training shows a commitment to providing high-quality, targeted care for its clients, ensuring you get the exact treatment you’re looking for.